Logo light mode the Fabryk

 Ending a stint in Tbilisi with one of my favorite restaurants on the globe

 Another random restaurant encounter, but one that went down in history in my book, was during the evening of our final night in Tbilisi.
 After walking down David Agmashenebeli Avenue again, we spotted a cute restaurant called Barbarestan from across the street and decided to check it out.
 The food is a pimped up take of Georgian food, from a recipe book of 19th century duchess Barbara Jorjadze.
 While the influence is from two centuries ago, the food feels surprisingly modern from mouthwatering dips, to khachipuri, to roasted duck and lamb.
 Impressively enough, the family that runs the place also has ten children.
 The place was so homey and tasty, we ended up back there on our last night before flying out of Tbilisi.
-Completely satisfied, we wandered back to our apartment and the next morning left to explore other parts of Georgia.
+Completely satisfied, we wandered back to our apartment and the next morning left to explore other parts of Georgia, like Kutaisi and Mestia.

 Overall impressions of Tbilisi